adobecom/nala/README.md

 - Scenario B : I / We want to onboard to Nala for our application test automation
   - step-1 : Follow Scenario A
   - step-2 : Your first PR should include adding your project folder(s) under features, selectors and test folders.
-  - step-3 : Create your project `.config.js` under `config` folder, and add your application url's in `.env.js`, thats it you are ready to go!!
+  - step-3 : Create your project `.config.js` under `configs` folder, and add your application url's in `.env.js`, thats it you are ready to go!!

     - Note: The folder structure in Nala is designed to make it easy to migrate your tests to your repository seamlessly when Nala becomes a consuming tool,
 ### 2. Nala Dry run test :